julioale21/julioale21/README.md

 ### Hi there 👋

 My Name is @julioRomero.
 I'm a Police Officer and a SSR Full Stack Developer.
 I am a lover ❣️ of technology and application development.
-I like ⚽ and 🎸.
+I like football ⚽ and guitar 🎸.
 I like to travel and see many places.
-Every day I try to be a better developer, learning technology, skills and good practices.
+Every day I try to be a better developer, learning technology, improving skills and learning good practices.
 I like working with people and creating products as a team.

 ## Currently working on